-For any absence you must obtain a certificate from your doctor stating that you are not fit for work, giving the reason.
+For absence of more than a week you must obtain a certificate from your doctor stating that you are not fit for work, giving the reason.
 You must also complete a self-certification form to cover the first seven days.
 If absence continues beyond the expiry of a certificate, a further certificate must be provided.